Local authority lotteries

 Rollovers are permitted provided the maximum single prize limit is not breached.

 If your local authority runs a lottery you must appoint a person to have overall management responsibility for the promotion and proper management of the lottery and for compliance with the regulatory regime as a whole.
-That person should be a senior manager who holds the relevant delegated authority from the licensing authority.
+That person should be a senior manager who holds the relevant delegated authority from the local authority.

 Depending on whether your lottery would be considered a small scale operator or not, that person will be required to hold either a Personal management licence (PML) or complete an Annex A, at the time the operating licence is applied for.
 Our licensing department will be able to advise you on which is required.

 Under the previous lottery legislation (the 1976 Lotteries and Amusements Act) a significant number of local authorities held registrations with the Gaming Board of Great Britain to promote lotteries to raise income.
 Many local authorities now hold lottery operating licences under the Gambling Act 2005, a full list is available on the register of licence holders.
 If you require further information about any of these lotteries, contact the relevant local authority directly.